gmalim/NBA_analysis/README.md

 - Choose the year you want to predict, between 2000 and 2018.
 The years that are not selected are used for cross-validation and training of the ML algorithms.
 - Choose whether you want to include advanced player statistics (e.g. *PER*, *VORP*, etc.) in the analysis or not.
+- Choose the minimum number of games a player has to have played per season to be included in the analysis.

 ### 3. NBA player data

 - Data loading: NBA player data from 2000-2018 from [basketball-reference.com](https://www.basketball-reference.com) have been saved as csv-files in the **data** directory using the scraper functions in [*NBAanalysissetup.py*](NBAanalysissetup.py).
 - Data preparation (feature selection, *NaN* handling, etc.).
+- Features included in this analysis: *G, GS/G, MP/G, 3P, 3PA, 2P, 2PA, FT, FTA, PF, PER, ORB%, DRB%, AST%, STL%, BLK%, TOV%, USG%, OWS, DWS, OBPM, DBPM, VORP, TW/82* (Exact definitions can be found [here](https://www.basketball-reference.com/about/glossary.html)).
 - Feature scaling as required by various ML algorithms.

 ### 4. Unsupervised Learning

 - Principal Component Analysis is used for dimensionality reduction and visualized.
-- Clustering algorithms to distinguish NBA All-Stars from non-All-Stars as separate groups in the data are tested and visualized.
+- Clustering algorithms to distinguish NBA All-Stars from non-All-Stars as separate groups in the data are tested and visualized:
+	- K-Means Clustering
+	- Gaussian Mixture Model
+	- Spectral Clustering

 ### 5. Supervised Learning

-- Selection of various popular ML classification algorithms.
+- Selection of various popular ML classification algorithms:
+	- Logistic Regression Classifier
+	- Nearest Neighbours Classifier
+	- Linear Support Vector Machine Classifier
+	- Stochastic Gradient Descent Classifier
+	- Bagged Decision Tree Classifier
+	- Random Forest Classifier
+	- Extremely Randomized Trees Classifier
+	- Gradient Boost Classifier
+	- AdaBoost Classifier
+	- Neural Network Classifier
+	- Linear Discriminant Analysis Classifier
+	- Passive Aggressive Classifier
 - Hyper-parameters tuning and instantiation of all models.

 ### 6. Cross-validation